HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 The way to atone for missed(?)
 Opportune deities can still get ahold
 I don't control
+I don't call fiends to do as they told

 Que (IT) tal tu odioooo
 Right el dioooo